couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

     }
 ```

+> **NOTE**
-If a developer wanted to emulate the ResultsChange API from Realm, they could use Live Query along with a private local list of the previous query results and then calculate the changes (additions, deletions, and updates) between the two lists.
-This would require more code and would be more complex than the current implementation.
+>To replicate the ResultsChange API from Realm, a developer could implement a Live Query in conjunction with a locally maintained list of previous query results.
+By comparing the current query results with the previous list, they can calculate the deltas (additions, deletions, and updates).
+This approach, however, introduces additional complexity and requires more code than the existing implementation.
+>

 ### toggleIsComplete method

 The toggleIsComplete method is used to update a task.
 This is done by retrieving the document from the database using the collection.getDocument method and then updating the document with the new value for the isComplete property.
-A check is added so that only the owner of the task can update the task.
+A security check was added so that only the owner of the task can update the task.

 ```kotlin
 override suspend fun toggleIsComplete(task: Item) {